psanch21/EvalGAN/README.md

     return 10*np.log10(255**2/mse)
 ```

-The following measure select the loss function to use during optimization.
+The following method select the loss function to use during optimization.
 Notice it receives two tensors.

 ```